Photo Credit: Ernie Chang

 The official bio

 Karissa Chen is the author of the novel HOMESEEKING, forthcoming from Putnam in 2024.
 She splits her time between New Jersey and Taipei, Taiwan.
 She is the author of the chapbooks Meditations on My Name (AWST Press) and Of Birds and Lovers (Corgi Snorkel Press).
-Her fiction and essays have appeared in The Atlantic, Eater, The Cut, NBC News Think!, Longreads, PEN America, Catapult, Gulf Coast, VIDA Web, Guernica, and The Toast, among others.
+Her fiction and essays have appeared in The Atlantic, Eater, The Cut, NBC News Think!, Longreads, PEN America, Catapult, Gulf Coast, and Guernica, among others.
 Her flash fiction has twice been chosen for Wigleaf's Top 50 (Very) Short Fictions.
 She has also contributed articles on literature, food, and Asian American interest to national publications such as Audible Range and Eater.

 Karissa was a Fulbright Fellow in Taiwan in 2015-2016 and has been awarded an artist fellowship from the NJ Council on the Arts.
 She was a Mid Atlantic Arts Foundation Creative Fellow in 2017 to Millay Colony and was the recipient of the diFilipis-Rosselli Scholarship at the Napa Valley Writers Conference in 2011.
 She is a Kundiman Fiction fellow and a VONA/Voices fellow.
 She has also been awarded residences at the Virginia Center for the Creative Arts, Kimmel Harding Nelson Center, the Ragdale Foundation, and Willapa Bay AiR.

 Karissa currently serves as the Editor-in-Chief at Hyphen magazine.
-She is also the Fiction Editor at The Rumpus, a Contributing Editor at Catapult, and a Cofounding Editor of Some Call It Ballin'.
+She is also a Contributing Editor at Catapult and a Cofounding Editor of Some Call It Ballin'.